shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 including specialty stores, supermarkets, computing stores, and tourist attraction shops.
 Fabrikam also sells to other wholesalers via a network of agents who promote the products on Fabrikam's behalf.
-While all of Fabrikam\'s customers are currently based in the United States, the company intends to push for expansion into other countries/regions.
+While all of Fabrikam's customers are currently based in the United States, the company intends to push for expansion into other countries/regions.

 You are a Data Analyst in the Sales team.
 You collect, clean, and